quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 Here we are making use of Terraform [Modules](https://www.terraform.io/docs/modules/index.html).
 Modules in Terraform are self-contained packages of Terraform configurations, that are managed as a group.
 Modules are used to create reusable components in Terraform as well as for basic code organization.
 In this example, we are using modules to separate each service and making it consumable as a module.

-If you wanted to add a new service, you can create new folder service folder inside the ./modules.
+If you wanted to add a new service, you can create a new service folder inside the ./modules.
 If you wanted to you could even run multiple copies of the same service.
 See here for more information about [Creating Modules](https://www.terraform.io/docs/modules/create.html).

 When creating a module, ensure that resources you are creating are prefixed with the environment and the module's name variable to ensure your resources are unique for each layer0 environment and each reference to a module.